aliyousefiaan/myt-devops-assignment/README.md

   - I would add more subnets and seprate app and db subnets.
 - Load Balancing & Ingress: AWS ALB is used to manage incoming traffic with SSL termination via AWS ACM.
 - Network Security:
-  - Security Groups & Network Policies: Strict rules are applied to allow only necessary traffic.
+  - Security Groups: Strict rules are applied to allow only necessary traffic.
   - NAT Gateway: Used to allow private instances to access the internet while blocking inbound traffic.
   - I would use WAF, security groups for pods and NACL.
 - High Availability & Multi-AZ Strategy: Resources are spread across multiple availability zones to prevent a single point of failure.